uclaacm/learn.py-s21/session-2-data-structures/README.md

 An important limitation of lambdas to keep in mind is that they are restricted to single expressions for their return values.
 This means they can only be used for small functions as shown above!

-Let's take a look at a situation where you might want to use lambdas.
+Lambda's (as well as the fact that functions are first class objects) are key to Python's status as a multi-paradigm programming language.
+They allow the langauge to be used in a functional way.
+Next week, we'll take a look at an object-oriented approach to Python.